Sam Prakel: High school career

 Prakel attended Versailles High School in Ohio.
 During his time there he was a two-time Ohio Division III state champion in cross country winning the race in 2011 and 2012.
 His senior year he was a Footlocker Nationals qualifier and won Ohio Gatorade Cross Country Runner of the Year.

 On the track, Prakel was a four-time state champion winning the 3200m in 2012, the 800m in 2013, and the 1600m in both 2012 and 2013.
-Immediately after his senior season he finished third in the 1,500 meters at the 2013 U.S. Junior Championships running a 3:46.93.
+Immediately after his senior season he finished third in the 1,500 meters at the 2013 U.S. Junior Championships, running a 3:46.93.

 Collegiate career

-Parker attended the University of Oregon training alongside teammates such as Edward Cheserek, Eric Jenkins, Mac Fleet, and Cooper Teare among others.
+Prakel attended the University of Oregon training alongside teammates such as Edward Cheserek, Eric Jenkins, Mac Fleet, and Cooper Teare among others.
 He finished his time there as a five-time All-American and the 2018 Pac-12 1,500m Champion.

 Professional career

-On July 31, 2018 he announced via an Instagram post he had signed a professional contract with Adidas.
+On July 31, 2018, he announced via an Instagram post he had signed a professional contract with Adidas.

 In March 2022 Prakel represented the United States at the 2022 World Athletics Indoor Championships in Belgrade, Serbia where he ran a 3:38.40 1500m, finishing 9th overall.

 At the 2023 USA Indoor Track and Field Championships, Prakel won both the 1500m and 3000m.
-However, Prakel initally finished second in the 1500m to Josh Thompson, who waa later disqualified for inhibiting Henry Wynne in the final 100 meters, with Prakel therefore given the title.
+However, Prakel initially finished second in the 1500m to Josh Thompson, who was later disqualified for inhibiting Henry Wynne in the final 100 meters, with Prakel therefore given the title.

+On April 25, 2023 in Des Moines, Iowa he set the world record for the road mile with a time of 4:01.21.

+On October 1, 2023 Prakel represented the United States at the World Road Running Championships.
+He won bronze in the road mile in a time of 3:56.43.
+During the pre-race press conference Prakel stated that he had postponed his wedding by a week in order to compete at the event.